About National Fuel Gas Supply

 Natural gas improves our quality of life and provides great value to the nation by heating our homes, generating electricity and serving as an essential component of the manufacturing of everyday products, from plastics to fertilizer.
 Abundant, domestic natural gas helps generate new jobs, increase tax revenue and reduce the energy bills of Americans.
-Clean-burning and domestically produced, it drives down dependence on foreign energy, increases export opportunities and offers new energy solutions.
+Abundant, affordable, reliable and domestically produced, it drives down dependence on foreign energy, increases export opportunities and offers new energy solutions.

 As natural gas production increases, so too does the need to construct new pipelines to transport that production to markets for end use.
 Through pipeline construction, the natural gas industry invests billions in local communities, counties and states, creates new tax revenues and jobs, and supports local businesses during construction, operation and maintenance activities.